Fred Mattera

 Azure Dee Westwood

-Fred discusses his Italian heritage and the migration of his grandparents to the United States.
-He shares how his family settled in Rhode Island and the motivations behind their move, seeking better opportunities and a new life away from Italy.
-Fred discusses what drew him to the fishing industry.
-He described how his initial intention was to pursue a career in law after completing his college education.
-However, his fascination with fishing, sparked by conversations with a fisherman friend, led him to try his hand at the profession.
-The competitive nature and financial prospects of fishing appealed to him, and he decided to forgo law school to pursue a career at sea.
+On September 23, 2005, Janice Gadiare Fleuriel interviewed Fred Mattera as part of the Working Waterfront Festival Community Documentation Project.
+Fred discusses his Italian heritage, his grandparents’ immigration to the United States, and growing up in Rhode Island.
+Originally planning to finish his degree and attend law school, he became fascinated with the competitive nature and financial prospects of fishing, and he decided to forgo law school to pursue a career at sea.
 Starting off, he and his crew faced initial challenges being accepted into the tight-knit fishing community of Point Judith, which was predominantly composed of old-school fishermen.
-However, their hard work and dedication earned them respect, and they eventually became part of the local fishing cooperative.
-He emphasizes the camaraderie and support among fishermen, even in the midst of competition.
+However, they eventually became part of the local fishing cooperative, and Fred talks about the camaraderie and support among fishermen, even in the midst of competition.
 Throughout his fishing career, Fred encountered numerous influential figures who supported and guided him.
 One such person was John Dikestra, a skilled and respected fisherman known for his quiet demeanor.
-John provided Fred and his partner with invaluable assistance, offering them essential equipment and even buying them a new net.
-These acts of generosity from fellow fishermen highlighted the sense of brotherhood that existed within the fishing community, even amidst fierce competition.
-Despite not completing his college education, Fred expresses contentment with his choice and reflectson the character-building experiences and remarkable individuals he had encountered in the fishing industry.
-Mattera still cherishes the memories and experiences he had while at sea.
-He reminisces about the exhilaration of successful fishing trips, the camaraderie among the crew, and the challenges the job presented.
-However, health concerns, particularly related to his diabetes, led him to reconsider his career path and prioritize his well-being.
-Mattera's decision to pursue a career focused on safety and advocacy for fishermen was also influenced by his family.
-With his children grown and pursuing their own careers, he felt the need to prioritize his own safety and well-being.
-Additionally, he reflects on the impact his career choice had on his parents, who worried about the risks involved in fishing, especially when both of their sons were out at sea.
-As Mattera works to change the safety culture within the fishing industry, he faces resistance from some captains and owners who question the need for additional training and protocols.
-However, he remains determined and patient, recognizing that change takes time.
-He hopes that by implementing safety programs and training initiatives, the entire fishing community will become more safety-conscious, ensuring the well-being of fishermen and reducing the likelihood of accidents and tragedies at sea.
+Fred recounts how health concerns led him to reconsider his career path and pursue a career focused on safety and advocacy for fishermen.
+As he works to change the safety culture within the fishing industry, he faces resistance from some captains and owners who question the need for additional training and protocols.
+However, he hopes that by implementing safety programs and training initiatives, the entire fishing community will become more safety-conscious, ensuring the well-being of fishermen and reducing the likelihood of accidents and tragedies at sea.

 Please Note: The oral histories in this collection are protected by copyright and have been created for educational, research and personal use as described by the Fair Use Doctrine in the U.S. Copyright law.
 Please reach out Voices@noaa.gov to let us know how these interviews are being used in your research, project, exhibit, etc. The Voices staff can help provide other useful resources related to your inquiry.